 How to fall for a Ponzi in three steps

-Last year there was a big $96 million Ponzi scheme on Long Island.
-It had all the trapping of a Hollywood con: offshore shell companies, luxury cars, and there was even a famous beachfront resort near the Hamptons.
+Last year there was a big, $96 million Ponzi scheme on Long Island.
+It had all the trappings of a Hollywood con: offshore shell companies, luxury cars, and there was even a famous beachfront resort near the Hamptons.

 "We thought it was a very safe investment."

 Jan never got to visit the beach resort.
 She never got fast-talked or ever golfed with the scammer like so many of Bernard Madoff's victims.
 She met briefly with a "regular joe" broker at a major investment company that has its name on lots of buildings.

 But then the Securities and Exchange Commission called.

 This was Jan's second time in a Ponzi.
 Between the two scams she lost $200,000.
 She is embarrassed about it so she asked that only her first name be used.

 Jan’s story of how she got tricked is very common and makes her a quintessential Ponzi statistic.

 Just in the first half of 2014 there have at least 38 schemes totaling over $1 billion.
 According to Jordan Maglich, a lawyer who tracks Ponzis on his website, Ponzi cases are again on the rise with 2014 set to outpace other recent years.